MartinKithinji/alx-pre_course/README.md

 ## Name
 ALX-pre_course
 ## Decription
-ALX-pre_courser is a software project for the ALX software engineer class.
+This a pre_course project for the ALX software engineer class.

 ## Installation